-- Part A – These are mandatory provisions which talk about the employment of security officers in the shipping companies, their ships and port facilities that they call.
+- Part A – These are mandatory provisions that talk about the employment of security officers in the shipping companies, their ships, and port facilities that they call.

-- This also covers various security matters that need to be considered in the preparation of security plans to be implemented in the ships and port facilities.
+- This also covers various security matters that need to be considered in preparing security plans for the ships and port facilities.

-The security levels are implemented by the local port authority under consultation with the government authorities.
-The security level adopted by the port facility must be co-ordinated with the ship for synergy.
+The local port authority implements the security levels under consultation with the government authorities.
+The security level adopted by the port facility must be coordinated with the ship for synergy.

 The three levels of ISPS security are:

-- ISPS Security Level 1 – normal – this is the level at which the ships and port facilities operate under normal conditions.
+- ISPS Security Level 1 – average – the level at which the ships and port facilities operate under normal conditions.
 Minimum protective measures will be maintained at all times.

-- Security Level 2 – heightened – this is a level that will apply whenever there is a heightened risk of a security incident.
-At this level, additional security measures will have to be implemented and maintained for that period of time.
-This time frame will be determined by the security experts on the ship or at the port facility.
+- Security Level 2 – heightened – this level will apply whenever there is a heightened risk of a security incident.
+The security experts will determine this time frame on the ship or at the port facility.
+At this level, additional security measures will have to be implemented and maintained for that period.

-- Security Level 3 – exceptional – at this level, it is considered that a security incident is imminent and SPECIFIC security measures will have to be implemented and maintained for that period of time.
+- Security Level 3 – exceptional – at this level, it is considered that a security incident is imminent, and SPECIFIC security measures will have to be implemented and maintained for that time.
 At this level, the security experts will work in close conjunction with Government agencies and possibly follow specific protocols and instructions.

 The ISPS code must be implemented in its fullest form to ensure the safety and protection of all concerned.
 For a shipping line and port, it means additional expenses for the employment of qualified and trained personnel capable of implementing the security measures required by the code.

-There is a lot of manpower, planning, and equipment that goes into the implementation of the ISPS code and to ensure the safety and security of the ship’s crew and the staff in the port.
+Many workforces, planning, and equipment go into implementing the ISPS code and ensuring the safety and security of the ship's crew and the staff in the port.

 To cover these costs, the shipping lines charge the ISPS surcharge.

-A customer might get charged ISPS surcharge in the form of Carrier Security Fee and/or Terminal Security Charge.
+A customer might get charged ISPS surcharge in Carrier Security Fee and/or Terminal Security Charge.

-Carrier Security Fee as the name implies is charged by the carrier to cover their cost incurred in implementing the ISPS code.
+As the name implies, the carrier charges Carrier Security Fee to cover the cost incurred in implementing the ISPS code.

-Terminal Security Charge as the name implies is charged by the port to the carrier to cover their cost incurred in implementing the ISPS code at the relevant port/terminal.
+As the name implies, Terminal Security Charge is charged by the port to the carrier to cover the cost incurred in implementing the ISPS code at the relevant port/terminal.

-Typically the ISPS charges form part of the freight quote and is required to be paid along with the freight and therefore whoever pays the freight (shipper or consignee) will also pay the ISPS surcharge.
+Typically the ISPS charges form part of the freight quote and are required to be paid along with the freight; therefore, whoever pays the freight (shipper or consignee) will also pay the ISPS surcharge.

 The quantum of the ISPS charges is set by the line depending on the port of call as some of these costs are variable.

-Bearing in mind the constant threat of maritime piracy hanging over our heads, initiatives like ISPS provide us with much needed comfort in terms of protection of the cargo, crew and ships.
-Although this may come at a cost currently, in the long term, such initiatives have been designed to protect and benefit us.
+Bearing in mind the constant threat of maritime piracy hanging over our heads, initiatives like ISPS provide us with much-needed comfort in protecting the cargo, crew, and ships.
+Although this may come at a cost currently, such initiatives have been designed to protect and benefit us in the long term.